Skip to main content

 Listen What I Gotta Say: Women in the Blues (6th–8th) / Hear Me Howl!
 Introduction to the Blues

 At its core, the “blues” is derived from feelings–often feelings related to personal relationships, suffering, or social issues.
 However, blues compositions can also be joyous–maybe about a new love, a new car, a new job, or even your favorite band!
-In this introductory lesson, students will explore their preconceived notions of “blues music” and learn about its foundational characteristics (lyrics, form, instrumentation, scales) through the contributions of an important blueswoman: Big Mama Thornton.
+In this introductory lesson, students will explore their preconceived notions of “blues music” and learn about its foundational characteristics (lyrics, form, instrumentation, scales) through the contributions of two important blueswomen: Big Mama Thornton and Elizabeth Cotten.
 After listening to, analyzing, interpreting, and comparing two distinct examples of blues music, students will have a chance to sing along with Big Mama!

 1. What Is the Blues?